What You Need to Know Before Climbing Kilimanjaro – A Beginner’s Guide

 The Marangu route is considered the easiest route to the summit and as a result is the most popular.
 It is so popular that it has been nicknamed the “Coca Cola route” or “tourist route”.
 Marangu is accessed from the South Eastern side of the mountain.

 The short duration of the Marangu route – it can be completed in five or six days, means that acclimatization can be a problem for many hikers of this route.
 On Mount Kilimanjaro oxygen depletes significantly after 10,000 feet thus, you need to give your body extra time to adapt to the oxygen deprivation it is experiencing.
-The longer you spend in high altitude areas – the more red blood cells your body can create.
+The longer you spend in high-altitude areas – the more red blood cells your body can create.
 As a result, most itineraries allow an extra day on the Marangu route for your body to acclimatize.
-The extra day extends the duration to six days.
+The extra day extends the duration to six days (which is exactly what the tour I’ve recommended below does!)

 Another negative is that Marangu is not as scenic as the other routes because the ascent and descent are on the same track.

-This 5-night 6-day guided climb via the Marangu Route, includes absolutely everything and is a highly-recommended and safe tour!
+Best Guided Tour up the Marangu Route: This 5-night 6-day guided climb via the Marangu Route, includes absolutely everything and is a highly-recommended and safe tour!
+It costs from $2,610 USD per person.

 If reaching the summit is your main objective then, the Machame route offers the highest success rate.
 It is a seven day trek, meaning it’s great for acclimatization because you walk high and sleep low daily.
 Another bonus is the scenery on this route is stunning.